siegerhansma/acumulus/README.md

 * token
 * entryid

 ## TODO
 A lot still to do, here's what:
 * Write more tests
 * Make documentation
 * Support [Picklists](https://apidoc.sielsystems.nl/acumulus-api/picklists)

-Again, **please don't use this in production yet!**

-If you have any questions or feedback, leave an issue.
+If you have any questions, feedback or if you encounter a bug, please leave an issue or a pull request.